loveencounterflow/bricabrac-sfmodules/README.md

   * **`[—]`** treatment of `\r` in the vicinity of `\n`
   * **`[+]`** treatment of trailing empty lines
   * **`[—]`** `( '\n' ).split /\r\n|\r|\n/` gives `[ '', '', ]`, so this method should do the same

+### Coarse SQLite Statement Segmenter

+* meant to be the basis for being able to read SQLite DB dump files from within a DBric application

+* necessitated by the fact that calls UDFs may be present in DDL statements for generated columns, views, and triggers

+* even using the `REGEXP` operator will fail with the `sqlite3` command line tool in case a regular expression with capabilities beyond what `sqlite3` offers is used (e.g. it doesn't understand `\p{...}` escapes which JavaScript does with the `v` flag, as in `/^\p{L}+/v`)

+* to do its job, the segmenter has to locate those semicolons in an SQL source that are not part of comments, string literals, quoted names, or are statement-internal syntax

+* turns out a lexer that recognizes line comments (double backslash `//` to the end of line), block comments (enclosed in `/* ... */`), string literals (using single quotes `'...'`), quoted names (enclosed in either quotes as in `"name"` or brackets as in `[name]`), the only remaining cases are statement-internal semicolons; those can only appear in `CREATE TRIGGER` statements.

+  Unfortunately, since the relevant portions of SQLite's SQL syntax both allow arbitrary expressions in the crucial parts of `CREATE TRIGGER` statements combined with the fact that SQLite is happy not only to accept but also to emit, also and entirely unnecessarily in dump files, unquoted names that are also keywords (such as in `delete from end where end = 'x' returning end;`, which is, incredibly, valid SQL as understood by SQLite), recognizing *all* top-level statement-final semicolons is beyond what can be done with a lexer without turning it into a more-or-less full-fledged parser.

+  We therefore accept that lexing can capture a good portion but not all of what one might encounter in a file full of SQL statements and provide—next to a `Segmenter` class that does its best to fish good candidates for portions of text that represent exactly one statement—another class, `Undumper`, that, when given a `DBric` instance, will walk over the segments (candidate statements) yielded by the `Segmenter` and apply them to the `DBric` database; if this should result in an `incomplete source` error, it will then glob on the next segment to the source and try again; if the source file is well-formed, this will eventually lead to the database accepting the input.
+This is not a beautiful state of affairs but it's also irrelevant to performance in realistic cases.

+  To this we may add that given how SQL is commonly written and what SQLite itself produces for its dump files, it can be safely said that with a high degree of certainty the syntactically relevant semicolons of SQL source text are found as the last character of lines.
+That is, as soon as we have the 'incomplete source' coping mechanism in place, we can actually fall back to a much faster way to process the source—essentially only looking for semicolons at the end of lines, `/;[\x20\x09]*\n/gm`.

+* two modes of operation:
+  * `{ mode: 'fast', }`: assume only line-trailing semicolons.
+This should be compatible with DB dump files produced by the SQLite command line tool.
+Observe that since `fast` mode gives a 20x speed gain over `slow` mode, it has been made the default.
+If the assumption is violated by the input, behavior is undefined but will likely result in SQL errors; in that case, try `slow` mode.
+  * `{ mode: 'slow', }`: scan source for string literals, comments and so on

 ### DBric Database Adapter